 3.2.4.
 Evaluate the density and the sparsity of single-molecule localizations of the recorded movie (see steps 3.1.6-3.1.7).
 The lowest NII with the optimal single molecule event density is determined as the optimal NII.

 NOTE: The antibody concentration may need to be optimized further to achieve optimal single-molecule localization density for the corresponding NII.
 Refer to step 3.1.
 Previous reports show that longer NIIs (10–20 s) were more selective towards higher-density binding events, but extending the NII beyond 20 s did not yield additional improvement23,24.
 If spatially overlapping binding events occur as the image acquisition progresses, introduce a photobleaching step at intervals sufficient to remove fluorescence from bound antibodies.
 For example, if overlapping events appear by the fifth frame, apply photobleaching every fifth frame.
-The appearance of spatially overlapping events is described in the NOTE of step 3.1.8.

 Data analysis